 The Notes may not be a suitable investment for all investors and you must determine on your own or with the assistance of a financial adviser the suitability of an investment in the Notes in light of your own circumstances.
-You should not invest in the Notes unless you have the knowledge and expertise, either on your own or with the assistance of a financial adviser, to evaluate how the Notes will perform under changing conditions, the effect on the value of the Notes of the uncertainty relating to whether and how the Notes will be qualified or treated under applicable regulatory capital requirements, and the impact this investment will have on your overall investment portfolio.
-Prior to making an investment decision, you should consider carefully, in light of your own financial circumstances and investment objectives, all the information contained in this prospectus supplement and the accompanying prospectus and incorporated by reference herein and therein and in any applicable supplement to this prospectus supplement.
+You should not invest in the Notes unless you have the knowledge and expertise, either on your own or with the assistance of a financial adviser, to evaluate how the Notes will perform under changing conditions, the effect on the value of the Notes of the uncertainty relating to whether and how the Notes will be qualified or treated under applicable regulatory capital or TLAC requirements, the impact this investment will have on your overall investment portfolio, and the use of proceeds from the sale of the Notes.
+Prior to making an investment decision, you should consider carefully, in light of your own financial circumstances and investment objectives, all the information contained in this prospectus supplement, the accompanying prospectus and any related free-writing prospectus that we prepare or authorize and in any document incorporated by reference herein and therein and in any applicable supplement to this prospectus supplement.

-As used in this prospectus supplement, the terms "MUFG," "we," the "Company" and the "Group" generally refer to Mitsubishi UFJ Financial Group, Inc. and its consolidated subsidiaries but, from time to time as the context requires, refers to Mitsubishi UFJ Financial Group, Inc. as an individual legal entity, except that on the cover page of this prospectus supplement, under the heading "Joint Lead Managers and Joint Bookrunners," the reference to "MUFG" is to Mitsubishi UFJ Securities (USA), Inc.
+As used in this prospectus supplement, the terms "MUFG," "we," the "Company" and the "Group" generally refer to Mitsubishi UFJ Financial Group, Inc. and its consolidated subsidiaries but, from time to time as the context requires, refers to Mitsubishi UFJ Financial Group, Inc. as an individual legal entity, except that on the cover page of this prospectus supplement, under the heading "Joint Lead Managers and Joint Bookrunners" and on the back cover page of this prospectus supplement, the reference to "MUFG" is to MUFG Securities Americas Inc.

-In this prospectus supplement, references to "yen" or "¥" are to Japanese yen, references to "U.S. dollars," "U.S. dollar," "dollars," "U.S." or "\$" are to United States dollars and references to "AU\$" are to Australian dollars.
+In this prospectus supplement, references to "yen" or "¥" are to Japanese yen, references to "U.S. dollars," "dollars," "U.S.¥" or "\$" are to United States dollars, references to "AU\$" are to Australian dollars, and references to "euro" or "€" refer to the currency of those member states of the European Union which are participating in the European Economic and Monetary Union pursuant to the Treaty of the European Union.